shshaw/Splitting/README.md

 ![The GZIP size of Splitting](http://img.badgesize.io/https://unpkg.com/splitting/dist/splitting.min.js?compression=gzip&label=GZIP%20Size)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Splitting is a JavaScript microlibrary designed to split (section off) an element in a variety of ways, such as words, characters, child nodes, and more!
+Splitting.js is a JavaScript microlibrary designed to split (section off) an element in a variety of ways, such as words, characters, child nodes, and more!

 Most Splitting methods utilize a series of `<span>`s populated with CSS variables and data attributes unlocking transitions and animations that were previously not feasible with CSS.